breakthatbass/eggnog/README.md

 Unless the cache is deleted, any query to the servers happens only once.

+## To Do
+- WHen submitting an answer, if it's wrong, record the time.
+Require at least a minute to pass before sending another answer attempt.

 ## Known Bugs
 - submitting part 2 to a puzzle doesn't work when reading from `stdin`.